codepath/android_guides/Configuring-a-Parse-Server.md

 #### Signing up with Amazon

 Amazon AWS provides more advanced functionality, such as a load balancer, easy-to-upgrade instances, and [auto-scaling groups](https://aws.amazon.com/autoscaling/).
 Use only if you are more comfortable with managing servers.
+You do not get a UI data viewer out of the box.

 1. You can create a new Parse instance by clicking on the button: